socketry/falcon/guides/deployment/README.md

 $ falcon virtual /srv/http/example.com/falcon.rb
 ~~~

-The falcon virtual server is hard coded to redirect http traffic to https, and will serve each application using an internal SNI-based proxy.
+The Falcon virtual server is hard coded to redirect http traffic to https, and will serve each application using an internal SNI-based proxy.